-Cape Cod Summer String Tune-Up: Click here to download the registration form.
-Please print the form and mail it to me with a $50 deposit to hold your place.
-The cost for camp is as follows: Private lessons are $60/hour.
+Cape Cod Summer String Tune-Up: Click here to fill out the registration form Private lessons are $60/hour.
 Beginners will start with a 30 minute lesson ($30 per half hour lesson) and as they become more advanced, will move into longer lessons.
 You can find a printable version of current policies and payments here.
 Materials: Beginning students will need a Suzuki Book 1 that comes with a CD, and I Can Read Music Volume 1 by Joanne Martin.
 Cellist will also need a Xeros endpin anchor and violinists and violists will need a Kun shoulder rest (I recommend collapsible).
 These materials can be purchased at Johnson String Instruments, which is where I also recommend that you rent instruments from.
 Students should also bring an empty one-inch binder to lessons which I will put practice sheets with lesson notes into each week.

 Group Classes meet on Saturdays.
 Depending on the level of the students, the group class will include Suzuki repertoire as well as chamber music.
 There is no extra charge for this class, and it is expected that all students in my studio will attend.
 I aim for at least two performances a year in addition to several Christmas time performance opportunities.

 Make-up lessons: I take my commitment to teaching very seriously, and it is a rare occurrence that I have to cancel a lesson.
 I provide at least one make-up week per semester for any missed lessons.
 Please make lesson and practice time a priority in your family too so that you can make the most of your lessons.
 One of the Suzuki mottos is “fun with a high standard.”
 You will find that playing an instrument is most enjoyable when you can do it well!